MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

 ”We did a really good job staying ready,” Rojas said. ”There were lots of places where 15, 20, 30 guys were meeting up, running our own practices.
 Groundballs, live bullpens, live at-bats, hitting on the field.”

 St. Louis outfielders Harrison Bader and Tyler O’Neill were at Roger Dean Stadium in Jupiter, Florida, where the Cardinals and Miami Marlins share the complex.
-Last week, Mets star Max Scherzer was at the ballpark, too, as part of the negotiating teams working on a new labor deal.
+Last week, Mets star Max Scherzer was at the ballpark, too, as part of the negotiating teams working on a new collective bargaining agreement.

+”It’s good to be back, to be out here, fans, everything.
+Back is all you can ask for,” Marlins outfielder/first baseman Garrett Cooper said as he drove away.

+”I’m glad it all came together and we’re going to finish 162 games.
+That was big for a lot of people just to play a full season in front of everybody and to be back here with COVID and all that stuff past us.
+Just to have a normal 162 games is big for us,” he said.

-On this morning, with temperatures were in the 80s under partly sunny skies on Florida’s east coast, it was time for the talk to turn from CBA to ERAs and RBIs.
+On this day, with temperatures in the 80s under partly sunny skies on Florida’s east coast, most everyone seemed ready to turn the talk from the CBA to ERAs and RBIs.

 ”Fans have been through quite a bit lately,” Texas Rangers president Jon Daniels said.

+Said Yankees slugger Luke Voit: ”I just didn’t want to lose fans.
+They deserve for us to be out there already.”

 Ron Hoskins and son Shawn had made the trek from St. Louis to Jupiter two weeks ago when it appeared Major League Baseball and the union were close to reaching a deal.
-The settlement came too late for them to see any exhibition action — they’re scheduled to return home on Saturday.
+The settlement came too late for them to see any Grapefruit League play – they’re scheduled to return home Saturday, and the exhibition season begins next Thursday.

 ”Unfortunately, I will not be able to see a spring training game here this year,” Hoskins said.